towers in the deep interior forest

 - Not Threatened

-The skyscraper of the non-vascular world shatters the rule that mosses must be small.
-While most of New Zealand's 500-plus moss species are only a few millimetres tall, Dawsonia superba can reach heights of 50 centimetres or more.
-This is made possible by a blueprint that is surprisingly sophisticated.
-Unlike other mosses, Dawsonia possesses a primitive vascular-like system.
-It has specialised cells (hydroids and leptoids) that move water and nutrients up the stem, allowing it to defy gravity and stand upright like a miniature pine tree.
-It is the moss that reached for the sky, the one that proved that even mosses can be giants.
+Dawsonia superba shatters the rule that mosses must be small.
+While most of New Zealand's 500-plus moss species are only a few millimetres tall, this giant reaches heights of 50 centimetres or more.
+A primitive vascular-like system makes this possible.
+Specialised cells called hydroids and leptoids move water and nutrients up the stem.
+This allows it to defy gravity and stand upright like a miniature pine tree.
+It is the moss that reached for the sky.

 To walk through a patch of Dawsonia is to feel like a giant in a prehistoric world.
-It is a lush, vibrant reminder that in New Zealand, even the simplest plants have evolved into something extraordinary.
-The giant among miniatures, the skyscraper of the moss world, the one that proves that size is relative.
+It is a lush, vibrant reminder that even the simplest plants have evolved into something extraordinary.
+The skyscraper of the non-vascular world keeps going.